 Will I be able to breast feed after breast augmentation surgery?

 There is limited information in the literature about the ability of women to breastfeed following breast augmentation surgery.
-Most women who want to breast feed after breast augmentation surgery are able to breastfeed, occasionally with formula supplementation.
-An incision below the breast (inframammary) is a better option than an incision around the nipple (periareolar) for women who are interested in maximizing their chances to breastfeed following breast augmentation surgery.
+Most women who want to breast feed after implant surgery are able to breastfeed, occasionally with formula supplementation.
+An incision below the breast (inframammary) is a better option than an incision around the nipple (periareolar) for women who are interested in maximizing their chances to breastfeed following surgery.

 When can I start exercising again after breast augmentation surgery?